Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Methods

 where $N$ represents the number of $(h,o)$ pairs.
 Note that $f^{\mathcal{L}}_h$ of a generated news article $h$ is undefined if it contains no words related to any population group (i.e., $n_h^{\mathcal{L}}=0$).
 Similarly, $f_o$ of an original news article $o$ is undefined if it contains no words related to any population group (i.e., $n_o=0$).
 Therefore, a $(h,o)$ pair is dropped from the computation of Equation~\ref{eq:W_bar} if $h$ or $o$ in the pair contains no words related to any population group.

 One type of word level bias investigated in our study is binary gender bias with two population groups: female and male, which has been commonly used for evaluating gender bias of language models \cite{nadeem2020gender, leavy2020mitigating, sun2019mitigating}.
-For our evaluation, we adopted a set of gender-related words compiled by Liang et al. (2022)\cite{liang2022holistic}, which are presented in the table below.
+As detecting gender accurately is challenging, in this study, we primarily follow the approach outlined in the literature\citeonerevtwo{liang2022holistic_r2}, utilizing a commonly employed word lists to reflect gender differences, which are presented in the table below.